-Buildings in the District account for 73% of the city’s total greenhouse gas (GHG) emissions, its largest source of emissions.
-Of that total, the majority of the emissions (31%) come from office and industrial buildings.
+Buildings in the District account for more than 70% of the city’s total greenhouse gas (GHG) emissions, its largest source of emissions.
+Of that total, the majority of the emissions (51%) come from commercial buildings.
 Recognizing this, the District is pursing aggressive emissions reductions goals that will require addressing building-related emissions.
 With leased spaces representing up to 80% of all commercial building energy use, it’s important that tenants understand their role in contributing to meaningful emissions reductions.
 While the District has passed legislation to promote energy efficiency, as will be discussed below, tenant demand will help push the market to decarbonize faster and farther than any regulation.
 This is particularly true in the wake of the COVID-19 pandemic.
 There is currently a tenant-driven market for office space, meaning that landlords will be responsive to tenant requests for information about energy efficiency and concerns about how it will affect their tenancy.

-In 2019, the District passed legislation that included the establishment of the first-in-the-nation Building Energy Performance Standards (BEPS), which require all existing buildings in the District over 50,000 sq. ft. to meet minimum levels of energy performance, mostly defined in terms of energy efficiency.
+In 2019, the District passed—and in 2021, finalized—legislation that included the establishment of the Building Energy Performance Standards (BEPS), which require all existing buildings in the District over 50,000 sq. ft. to meet minimum levels of energy performance, mostly defined in terms of energy efficiency, in the first cycle.
+This size thresholds drops to incorporate buildings larger than 25,000 sq. ft., and eventually 10,000 sq. ft., in future cycles.
 BEPS is part of the District’s larger sustainability plan as outlined in Clean Energy DC, the strategic energy and climate action plan to make the District’s energy system more sustainable, resilient, and equitable.
 This plan outlines actions that need to be taken, for both private industry and the District government in buildings, energy infrastructure, and transportation systems between now and 2032 to meet the District’s ambitious GHG reduction targets.

 A Building Energy Performance Standard sets minimum building energy performance standards for existing buildings.
 These standards are based on and measured against a building’s demonstrated energy performance, as shown in their benchmarking data.
 District buildings that do not meet the standard for their property type will be required to improve their performance.